Skip to content

 When it’s used in plant and flower beds, just a couple of inches of mulch can keep the soil cool and moist while preventing weeds.
 Organic mulch includes any material that was once alive, so grass clippings, wood chips, straw, hay, bark mulch and composting material all work.
 “If you’re more concerned about moisture retention and soil nutrients, go with organic mulch.
 Wood chips or bark, in particular, help trap water closer to the soil and keep the plant roots cool in hotter temperatures,” Stark says.

-If you want something that doesn’t break down, consider inorganic mulch, which includes pea gravel, rubber chips that look like mulch and river rocks.
+If you want something that doesn’t break down, consider inorganic mulch, which includes pea gravel, rubber chips and river rocks.
 They don’t add any nutrients to the soil, but they can add eye-catching layers of color and texture, Stark says.
-Inorganic will cost you more per bag than organic.
+Inorganic will typically cost you more per bag than organic.

 You can use mulch spray to refresh old mulch, and mulch glue to keep loose mulch in place.
 But Stark isn’t a fan of either.
 “The spray doesn’t do much by refreshing the color, and you should be adding new mulch each season anyway as the old breaks down, so it’s an unnecessary expense.
 If you choose to use it, make sure you have a nontoxic choice that won’t harm your plants,” she says.
 “I’m also not a big advocate of mulch glue.
 If you keep the mulch watered and have a border like stones around it, you shouldn’t need to glue it into place to keep it from blowing away.
 If you do use it, have a light hand when you apply it.
 You don’t want to create a thick matte of mulch that prevents water or nutrients from coming through to reach the plant roots.”